Read Our Stories of Learning at the Alice Smith School

 During the partition of India on 14th August 1947, Pakistan gained independence from Britain and became separated from India.
 The area now known as..read more

-In our continued celebration of the diversity of our student body, on 25th March we are commemorating Greek Independence Day for the first time.
-This commemorates the start of the War of Greek Independence in 1821 and also coincides with the Greek Orthodox Church’s celebration of when Archangel Gabriel appeared to Mary and told her she would bear the son of God.
-Greece had been..read more
+In our continued celebration of the diversity of our student body, on 25th March we commemorate Greek Independence Day, the start of the War of Greek Independence in 1821 and also coincides with the Greek Orthodox Church’s celebration of when Archangel Gabriel appeared to Mary and told her she would bear the son of God.
+Greece had been part of the Ottoman Empire since 1453 and..read more

 We have a busy week celebrating the diversity of our student body.
 On 23rd March we will be commemorating Pakistan Resolution Day.